ohhfishal/notes/notes/opinions.md

 3. Automate what's possible.
 4. Code is never correct the first time (Or the second).

-## As Proverbs
+> [!quote] As Proverbs
->     If its not committed, you have not committed.
+> 1. If its not committed, you have not committed.